Contents

 Comparisons with professional VNAs

 Many users have compared the NanoVNA V2 Plus4 with professional instruments.
-When using the same calibration kits and up to the dynamic range limit, the measured data and smith chart matches well.
-Some differences are visible as the dynamic range is approached and noise becomes noticeable.
+When using the same calibration kits, the measured data and smith chart matches well.

 Here is one blog post from AE5X comparing it with a FieldFox: